Designing with AI

 With some wonky exceptions, better documentation did produce more consistent, guideline-aligned prototypes, but there were still plenty of inconsistencies with the design system.
 After this iteration, a few designers started using this repo to build their prototypes with Cursor.

-However, on a sync with the designers using Cursor, I learned that the more “finished” the AI output looked, the more stakeholders assumed it was a final design.
+On a sync with the designers using Cursor, I learned that the more “finished” the AI output looked, the more stakeholders assumed it was a final design.
 Designs meant to be exploratory were being treated as commitments.
 Designers were spending more time managing stakeholder expectations than doing design work.

-That led to a harder question: why were we trying to make AI prototypes better in the first place?
+That led to a harder question, “why were we trying to make AI prototypes better in the first place?”

-That reframe led to a different question: if polished output wasn't the goal, could we give every designer the same starting point instead?
 I began working with a small group of designers to build an AI-tool-agnostic starter kit.
 A set markdown files connected to our design system styles, tokens, and guidelines that any designer could pull into their AI tool of choice specifically for prototyping.
 The idea was that consistency didn't need to come from polished output.
 It could come from a shared foundation everyone started from.

 The project was in early stages when my role was terminated, but the lesson behind it was striking.
 Enterprises can’t just say “go faster by designing with AI” they also have to rethink their design and development processes to support AI-driven design.